 If you recognize these signs in your child it is important that you take the next steps in getting them help.
 Remember PTSD is treatable.
 There are a variety of therapies and measures one can take to move past and overcome the impacts of PTSD.
 You should seek professional support to evaluate the situation and create a plan to get your child on the path towards recovery.

 Solstice RTC Can Help

-Solstice RTC is a residential treatment program for teen girls ages 14-18 who struggle with issues such as anxiety, depression, trauma, and/or relationship struggles.
+Solstice RTC is a residential treatment program for teen girls and assigned female at birth ages 14-18 who struggle with issues such as anxiety, depression, trauma, and/or relationship struggles.
 This program provides three types of therapy: individual, group, and family therapy.
-Solstice Residential Treatment Center is dedicated to teaching young women how to incorporate healthy habits into their lives.
+Solstice Residential Treatment Center is dedicated to teaching teens how to incorporate healthy habits into their lives.
 Students will leave with the skills they need to transition into the world feeling confident, happy, and able to manage their emotions.
 We can help your family today!

 Contact us at 866-278-3345.